How to Create Flowcharts With Microsoft Word The Easy Way

-All the tools needed to make flowcharts in MS Word 2013 lie with the Drawing Tools.
+All the tools needed to make flowcharts in Microsoft Word 2013, 2016, or 2016 lie within the Drawing Tools.
 But first do these three preliminary steps:

 - The symbols are neatly organized under the Flowchart group.

 - Select the shape.
-For instance, the symbol for “Start”.
+For instance, any shape that looks like an oval can represent “Start”.

-- Add text by clicking the shape and typing in the label.
+- Add text by clicking the shape and typing in the label with a text box.

 - Add a Yes or No to the connectors branching out of Decisions shapes by inserting Text Boxes alongside the connector arrows.
 You can also use the rotation handle to rotate the text box.